 Identifying threats as soon as possible can help reduce them, or at least enable salon operators to reduce the impact.

-Undertaking a salon swot analysis should become part of the process of regular evaluation of how a salon is running...
+Undertaking a salon swot analysis should become part of the process of regular evaluation of how successfully your salon is running...

 and remember this process can be used for beauty salons and nails salon as well.